duruoli/2023-Alzhermer-data-anlysis/background & data.md

 - sAPPalpha: good, protective, synaptic plasticity(memory, learning)
 - sAPPbeta: Bad => amyloid-beta peptide => form Abeta (plaques)
   - Total Ab / sAPPb production rate ratio: infer efficiency or likelihood of the conversion of sAPPb to Abeta
+  - sAPPα and sAPPβ tend to be positively correlated, without necessarily competing with each other (formed in different comaprtments)
 - Abeta peptide: form plauques (many forms, e.g., Abeta40)
 - FTR(Fractional Turnover Rate): “update rate” how fast sAPPalpha is synthesized and degraded (metabolism dynamic); clearance rate from the individual compartment(?)
 - FCR(fractional clearance rate): only focus on breakdown rate vs FTR: dynamics